Jelly-RDF/jelly-rdf.github.io/docs/specification/streaming.md

 ## Protocol specification

 The protocol specifies a simple publish/subscribe mechanism topics identified with UTF-8 strings.
 The client can subscribe to a topic and receive messages published to that topic by the server.
 The client can also publish messages to a topic.

+The described protocol is implemented as a gRPC service `RdfStreamService` ([reference](reference.md#rdfstreamservice)).

+!!! note

     The protocol does not specify what happens to the messages on the server – this is NOT a broker or message queue specification.
-The protocol is meant to enable point-to-point communication, but can also be used to implement a broker or a similar service.
+The protocol is meant to enable point-to-point communication, but can also be used to implement a broker or a similar service (see [Usage notes](#usage-notes) below).

+    You can also ignore the topics and use the protocol as a simple streaming protocol.

 ### Topics